GerritCodeReview/plugins_wip/src/main/resources/Documentation/about.md

 Gerrit Work in Progress plugin
 ==============================

-This plugin adds a new button that allows an authorized user to set a change to Work In Progress, and a button to change from WIP back to a "Ready For Review" state.
+This plugin adds a new button that allows a change owner to set a change to Work In Progress, and a button to change from WIP back to a "Ready For Review" state.